Fujifilm X-A5 vs Sony A7

 It is notable that the A7 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-A5 lacks such a headphone port.

-Both the X-A5 and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the X-A5 and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the X-A5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-A5 and A7 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Sony A7 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-A5 and the Sony A7?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.